For an accessible version or to translate, visit:

 Interoception

-Most children, especially those on the spectrum, struggle to recognise these signals and therefore find it difficult to know when to eat and sometimes when to stop eating
+Most children, especially autistic individuals, struggle to recognise these signals and therefore find it difficult to know when to eat and sometimes when to stop eating.

 Interoception